logo

 Leptospirosis occurs in all livestock species in New Zealand.

 Multiple Leptospira serovars (strains) occur in New Zealand cattle, including ones not covered by routine vaccination.
-There are over 200 serotypes currently identified worldwide, and at least five strains are present in New Zealand dairy cattle.
+There are over 200 strains currently identified worldwide, and at least five strains are present in New Zealand dairy cattle.

 A Massey University study showed that: